ansys/pydpf-core/docs/source/getting_started/docker.rst

 Using the DPF Container from Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Normally ``ansys.dpf.core`` attempts to start the DPF server at the first
 usage of a DPF class.
-If you do not have ANSYS installed and simply want
+If you do not have Ansys installed and simply want
 to use the Docker image, you can override this behavior by connecting to the
 DPF server on the port you mapped: